sarabenali88/IoT/docs/research_market/research_to_market.md

 User-provided direct feedback offered insightful viewpoints on the advantages and disadvantages of the user interface on my website.
 Although most users said the design was straightforward and easy to use, there were certain areas that needed work.
-These include adding color to improve visual appeal, changing the layout of the website, and lastly fixing the format of the date.
+These include adding color to improve visual appeal, changing the layout of the website, and lastly fixing the format of the date and time.

 By tackling common user interface problems and including user feedback, I can improve my own website that I have created.
 Implementing recommendations such as simplifying navigation, enhancing visual consistency, optimizing page